jackvincentnz/jackvincentnz.github.io/_posts/2019-03-19-how-to-win-a-hackathon.md

 Do not wing the presentation!

 Your entire 24 hours is about to be measured in a 5 minute presentation.
 It is imperative that you practice what you will share out loud.
 You are totally immersed in your product.
 Keep in mind your audience has no context of what you have been working on.
-Step back to the beginning and bring your them up to speed on why their world will change.
+Step back to the beginning and bring your them up to speed on how your product will change their world.

 Some tips to ensure a rewarding final experience:

-* Take the audience on journey you followed.
+* Take the audience along on your journey:
   1. Who is the customer?
   2. What is their problem?
   3. What data have you got to support this being a problem that should be solved?
-  4. What is your product?
+  4. What is your product and how will it solve the problem?
   5. Demo
   6. How will your product be measured for success?
+  7. Where will your vision take you next?
 * Use high level slides that won't distact the audience.
 * Rehearse how long you will spend on each section of your presentation.
 * Rehearse outloud multiple times.